WEID-Consortium/weid.info/weid2026_specification.md

 5\.
 Deprecated features
 =======================

-The following things are deprecated, but are still valid for backwards-compatibility:
+The following things are deprecated, but are still valid for backwards compatibility:

 *   **(5.1) `weid:`** is a deprecated notation of `urn:x-weid:`
 *   **(5.2) `urn:x-weid:pen:<pen-as-base36>-<base36>-?`** is a deprecated alternative notation of OID `1.3.6.1.4.1.<base10>.<base10>`, for example `urn:x-weid:pen:SX0-7PR-?` is equal to OID `1.3.6.1.4.1.37476.9999`.